cmuro27/Quantum-optics-and-atomic-physics/README.md

-# Quantum-works
+# Codes of Mathematica for quantum mechanics
-Some simple sheets of Wolfram Mathematica to perform some quantum optics calculations.
+Some simple sheets of Wolfram Mathematica to perform some usual quantum optics calculations.